 Class B Fire

-Class B fires are fires involving liquids.
-Many of the fluids, liquids and chemicals used in workplaces can be flammable or explosive.
-Like cleaning fluids, solvents, fuels, inks, adhesives and paints.
+Class B fires are fires involving flammable liquids and gases.
+Many of the fluids, liquids, and chemicals used in workplaces can be flammable or explosive.
+Like cleaning fluids, solvents, fuels, inks, adhesives, and paints.

 According to statistics, in 2010/11 flammable liquids accounted for only 2% of fires, but a massive 21% of fatalities.
 These fires are less common than class A fires but more deadly than other types of fire.